 They have red pea combs and wattles.
 These birds are both great layers and provide good meat.
 They produce an average of 180 to 200 eggs per year.
 If you are raising a flock for market purposes or businesses, this breed is an excellent addition to your flock.

-These birds are quite the self-protectors as they deter potential predators by their intimidating look.
+These birds are quite the self-defender as they deter potential predators with their intimidating look.
 They can live in confinement, but as much as possible, it’s better to provide them with a larger space where they can roam around.

 These chickens are independent and prefer free-ranging and running around.
-It’s best to give them what they need to get along well with the surroundings and their environment.
+It’s best to give them what they need to get along well with their surroundings and their environment.

 Their egg color ranges from and within the white and blue spectrum.
 Blue eggs have become more prevalent in the market as time goes by.
 And so, if you plan on selling or trying out blue eggs, you may want to try raising these birds.